Peer Effects in Consideration and Preferences: Empirical Content of the Model

+When $Y=1$ we can also recover the network structure under sign restrictions, which we have not imposed so far.
+If we assume that peer effects in consideration and preferences are of opposite signs, then we could dispense with the assumption that either $\mathcal{NC}_a$ or $\mathcal{NR}_a$ is known.
+This situation might apply to vaccines.
+Arguably, a person becomes aware of a vaccine if more of her friends are getting shots.
+Also, if more friends get vaccinated, then the chances of getting sick reduce, and this reduces the incentives to get the vaccine.
+Thus, the peer effects in consideration and preferences are positive and negative, respectively.\footnote{In a different model, a similar idea has been used by \citet{agranov2021importance} to explain some data on COVID-19 vaccine uptake.} $\square$ \end{example} {\value{aux}}

-\textbf{Consideration mechanisms and Random Preferences} We first state that if we know the network structure, and each agent has at least one consideration-only peer ---or such peer can be constructed from consideration-preference and preference-only peers, as we do above--- then we can recover ratios of probabilities of considering alternatives.
+\textbf{Consideration Mechanisms and Choice Rules} We first state that if we know the network structure, and each agent has at least one consideration-only peer ---or such a peer can be constructed from consideration-preference and preference-only peers, as we do above--- then we can recover ratios of consideration probabilities.
 To show this claim, let $a'\in\mathcal{NC}_{a} \setminus\mathcal{NR}_{a}$.
-Then, it is easy to see that since Agent $a'$ only affects consideration, we can shift Agent $a'$'s choice from the default to $v$ and recover some information about the peer effect in consideration.
+Since Agent $a'$ only affects consideration, we can shift Agent $a'$'s choice from the default to $v$ and recover some information about the peer effect in consideration.
 Specifically, we have